Grommets Insertion (Glue Ear Treatment)

 How it is treated?

 A grommet is a very small plastic drainage tube which is put into a minute hole made in the eardrum using a microscope.
-This is done with your child asleep (general anaesthetic) down the ear canal, and does not involve any cuts on the outside of the face or ear.
+This is done with your child asleep (general anaesthetic) down the ear canal and does not involve any cuts on the face or outside of the ear.

 A grommet creates an alternative ventilation passage to the Eustachian tube for the middle ear.
 Immediately after the grommet is put in, the glue is removed and air is allowed into the middle ear, restoring its normal function.
-Your child will therefore wake up with instant improvement to their hearing, and sometimes the normal outside world is uncomfortably loud for a while until they adjust to their new improved hearing!
+Your child will therefore wake up with instant improvement to their hearing, and sometimes the normal outside world is uncomfortably loud for a while until they adjust to their new improved hearing.

 Your child will need 48 hours off school if they have just had grommets put in.
 Their ears should not be painful, but simple painkillers such as Calpol should be sufficient if they are uncomfortable in the first day or so.